faisal-akbar/creative-agency-server/README.md

 - Responsive MERN Stack project with firebase authentication, admin authentication, persistent login and dashboard functionality for customer and admin
 - Customer have ability to register in available services, check status of service(s) registered, and provide feedback
-- Only admin can update the customer service status from pending to on going to done as well add new service with image.
+- Only admin can update the customer service status from pending to on going to done, add new service with image and add new admin.
 - Customer need to click on service image card to register in specific service.
 - Sign in is required to register in any service or to view Customer dashboard with services status.
 - Logged in user will see a button named "Dashboard", where they can view the services they registered.